Safe Return to Play & Recess Guidelines

 COVID-19 is changing the way we move, interact, and play on or off the playground.

 As we move toward a new school year that will be impacted by COVID-19, we need to approach play differently.
-This game guide will help with transitioning to safe and healthy play and is appropriate for adaptations of the school experience for kids.
-It uses the Playworks SEL Game Guide and The Aspen Institute’s Return to Play Guidelines to break down the return to play into three phases by using a stoplight system to define risk categories.
+This game guide will help with transitioning to in-person play and is appropriate for adaptations of the school experience for kids.
+It uses Playworks best practices and games and The Aspen Institute’s Return to Play Guidelines to break down the return to play into three phases by using a stoplight system to define risk categories.
 The recommendations below will help you understand how games can safely be integrated as kids, teachers, and school staff go back to school.

 Risk categories are assigned relative to other ways of participating in that game or activity, based on the public health and scientific understandings of COVID-19 and how it can be transmitted as of July 2020.
 Activities are segmented into three types of risk posed both to participants and others.